What are the aims of this leaflet?

 How effective is this treatment?

-The cure rate for Mohs micrographic surgery is high for both primary (new) tumours (up to 99%) and recurrent tumours (up to 95%).
-This compares to a cure rate of approximately 90% for a primary tumour removed by the traditional surgical methods.
+The cure rate for Mohs’ micrographic surgery is high for both primary (new) basal cell cancers (up to 99%) and recurrent tumours (up to 95%).
+This compares to a cure rate of approximately 80-95% for a tumour removed by traditional surgical methods.

 What are the complications of this treatment?

 All surgical procedures carry some risk.
-For Mohs micrographic surgery the main risks are listed below:
+For Mohs’ micrographic surgery the main risks are:

 - Bleeding/bruising.
-Bleeding will be stopped during the surgery but can restart afterwards.
+Bleeding will be stopped during the surgery using cauterization (burning or freezing the wound), but can restart afterwards.
 It is normal to have bruising that may persist for a while.
-If you take a blood thinning medication, such as warfarin or aspirin, or if you have a medical condition that causes you to bleed more easily, this should be discussed with your dermatologist before the surgery as it may require additional care during the surgery.
-It is not always necessary to discontinue your medication but you may be asked to have a blood test before the day of your surgery.
+You may develop more bleeding or bruising if you take a blood thinning medication, such as warfarin, rivaroxaban, clopidogrel or aspirin, or if you have a medical condition that causes you to bleed more easily.
+This should be discussed with your dermatologist before the surgery, as additional care during the surgery may be required.
+It is not always necessary to discontinue your medication, but you may be asked to have a blood test before the day of your surgery.

 How long will I need to stay in hospital?